kiss-oliver/PDS/README.md

 * **Atomicity:** The `save` operation is **not atomic**.
 If the process is interrupted during `save`, the output file may be incomplete or corrupted.
 For critical applications, consider saving to a temporary file and then atomically renaming it upon successful completion (this logic is not currently implemented within the `PDS` class).
 * **Error Handling:** Uses standard Python exceptions.
 File corruption, resource exhaustion (memory/disk), or invalid data can lead to errors (`IOError`, `MemoryError`, `zstd.ZstdError`, `json.JSONDecodeError`, `ValueError`, etc.).
 * **Large Individual Values:** While the format supports large values (`UINT8` for length), extremely large individual values (approaching or exceeding available RAM) could cause `MemoryError` during reading, saving, or dictionary sampling.

+## Contributing
+Contributions are welcome!
+Please see the Contributing Guidelines for details on how to set up your development environment, report bugs, suggest features, and submit pull requests.

 ## License